srsudar/tanager/README.md

 # Shout-outs

 `tanager` is inspired by tools like [`jrnl`](http://jrnl.sh/) but does not try to replace them.
-They does different things.
+They do different things.
 If you set your `jrnl` file to reside in the root directory of a `tanager` notebook, you could even get the best of both worlds--keeping `jrnl` for your short entries, if you like that kind of thing, but using `tanager` to manage longer entries.